kubernetes-sigs/cluster-api/docs/book/src/tasks/certs/auto-rotate-certificates-in-kcp.md

 <aside class="note warning">

-<h1> Approximate Certificate Expiry Time </h1>

-The time captured in the Bootstrap Config annotation is an approximate time at which the machine certificates will expire (1 year from creation).
-The time captured in the annotation will be a little earlier than the actual certificate expiry time.
+<h1>Certificate Expiry Time</h1>

-It is assumed that all the certificates has the same expiration time.
-If not, it is assumed that the kube-apiserver certificate expires before other certificates.
+It is assumed that all certificates on a control plane node have roughly the same expiration time (+/- a few minutes).
+KCP decides when a rotation is needed based on the expiry of the kube-apiserver certificate.

 </aside>

 <aside class="note warning">

-<h1> Deleting the machine.cluster.x-k8s.io/certificates-expiry annotation </h1>

-If the annotation is delete from the object, the certificate expiry information will be cleared form the Machine's status leading to certificate renewal being effectively disabled.
-It is recommended to be highly cautions when deleting this annotation from the object.
+<h1>Manual certificate rotation</h1>

+If certificates on control plane nodes are rotated manually (e.g. via `kubeadm certs renew`), please be aware that the rotation is only complete after all components including the kube-apiserver are using the new certificates.
+Thus, kube-apiserver, kube-controller-manager, kube-scheduler and etcd have to be restarted after certificate renewal.
+To allow KCP to re-discover the expiry date please remove the `machine.cluster.x-k8s.io/certificates-expiry` annotation from the
+KubeadmConfig corresponding to the current machine.

 </aside>